-27. Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
+B. Observe the District has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the District's premises if the District does not have a website).

-Performance: Inquired of management regarding the sexual harassment policy and complaint procedure on its website.
+Performance: Observed the sexual harassment policy and complaint procedure is posted on the premises